kai-waang/gtsam/gtsam/navigation/InvariantEKF.md

 ### Classes
-To introduce the Invariant Kalman Filter to GTSAM, we have created three classes of Extended Kalman Filters under ```navigation```.
+To introduce the Invariant Kalman Filter to GTSAM, we have created three classes of Extended Kalman Filters in ```navigation```.
 GTSAM has defined many classes of Lie Groups that may be used with these filters.

 - **[ManifoldEKF](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/ManifoldEKF.h)**: Implements an EKF for states that operate on a differentiable manifold.
 - **[LieGroupEKF](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/LieGroupEKF.h)**: Implements an EKF for states that operate on a Lie group with state dependent dynamics.